CS-Social-Good-CalPoly/Vera/README.md

      git checkout main
      ```
      FYI: You can see which branch you're currently in by doing `git branch`, and there'll be a asterisk next to the one you're on.
    - If Git warns about possible work conflicts when switching branches, either commit your changes or stash them to avoid data loss.
-To stash changes, use:
+To stash changes, use
-     ```
-     git stash save "Your stash message"
+     `git stash save "Your stash message"`.
-     ```
 You can later apply your stashed changes when needed.

 2. **Update from the Remote Main Branch:**
    - Execute `git pull` to ensure your local main branch is up-to-date with the latest changes from the remote main branch (production branch).